 While celebrating how far women have come, we should not forget that there are much more challenges facing female entrepreneurs than those facing male entrepreneurs even nowadays.
 Unfortunately, many women feel intimidated to start their own business due to several reasons.

 Fear of Failure

-Fear of failure is associated with other common concepts and myths: stereotypes, male dominated industries, and gender pay gap.
+Fear of failure is associated with other common concepts and myths: stereotypes, male-dominated industries, and the gender pay gap.

 Stereotypes and Social Roles

 There are still stereotypes that insist that women are less successful entrepreneurs than men.
 When asked about their ability to run a business, women usually show less confidence in themselves.
 “A third of the female population would start a business if it wasn’t for the fear of failure.”
 It is surprising that despite the great success women entrepreneurs achieve, most people have an inner belief that entrepreneurship is too risky and involves more responsibilities than a woman can handle.
 Childcare and maternity leave also contribute to such stereotypes.
 Many still believe, especially in developing countries, that a woman’s “natural” place is at home taking care of children.

 There are many fields where women struggle to find a chance due to misconceptions about that field being too “complicated” or includes a lot of “manly work.”
 Only 15% of engineering and technology undergraduates are females.
 Therefore, it is way more challenging for a female to find a job or start a business in such fields.
 It is no wonder that in many cases, women entrepreneurship are expected to have a “feminine” nature.